isomerpages/moe-lkybl/_funding/01-Our-Impact.md

 <div><h4>Mediacorp</h4>
 <div><p>“Junction Tree” is Singapore's first locally-produced, bilingual pre-school programme.
 It is available in English-Chinese, English-Malay and English-Tamil versions.
 “Junction Tree” won the "Best Preschool Programme" at the Asian Academy Creative Awards in 2018.
 The programme can be viewed digital entertainment platform <a href="https://www.mewatch.sg/en/" target="_blank"><i>MeWatch</i></a>.</p></div></div><br/>
 <div><h4>Singapore Federation of Chinese Clans Associations (SFCCA)</h4>
 <div><p>To commemorate the Singapore Bicentennial, Singapore Federation of Chinese Clans Associations (SFCCA) showcased the "New World.
-New Life." exhibition to pay tribute to our nation's forefathers.
+New Life", exhibition to pay tribute to our nation's forefathers.
 The bilingual (CL-EL) exhibition, which was supported by LKYFB, is the biggest and longest multi-sensory interactive exhibition ever held in 33 years of SFCCA's history.</p></div><br/>
 <div><h4>Tamil Language Council and the Malay Language Council Singapore </h4>
 <div><p>Tamil Language Council and the Malay Language Council Singapore are the main organisers of the Tamil Language Festival (TLF) and Malay Language Month (Bulan Bahasa) respectively.
 TLF and Bulan Bahasa programmes are developed and presented by community partners. </p></div></div><br/>
 <div><h4>National University of Singapore Tamil Language Society</h4>